OpenAgenda/oa-public/packages/agenda-search/README.md

 Configure your testconfig.js file and save it at the root of the project - it will be used by the test app - a sample is provided at the bottom of this readme.

+Check you have elasticsearch installed.
+The tested version for this app is 1.3.4

 Then, install:

     npm install